 // Create a query RegionQuery query = WorldGuard.getInstance().getPlatform().getRegionContainer().createQuery(); // Testing state with a player boolean state = query.testState(localPlayer.getLocation(), localPlayer, Flags.GHAST_FIREBALL); // Testing state without a player boolean state = query.testState(location, (RegionAssociable) null, Flags.GHAST_FIREBALL);

-This can, of course, be compressed down into a single line.
+You can, of course, write this code in a single line.

-While this isn't recommended for other plugins to do, sometimes access to WorldGuard's configuration is required.
-This has changed slightly in WorldGuard 7, as it now must be accessed through the platform.
+While we don't recommend this for other plugins to do, sometimes access to WorldGuard's configuration is required.
+This system has changed slightly in WorldGuard 7, as it now must be accessed through the platform.
 With a copy of the platform,

 getGlobalStateManager() can be called, accessing the same configuration class from prior WorldGuard versions.
 As always though, the configuration isn't considered API and therefore may change in non-major updates.